| WCATS Bat Jum Dao(Eight Slashing/Piercing Sword-Set)

 There are several advantages to making the swords in

-The labor in Thailand is cheap compared to the West.
+Thailand than in other countries: The labor in Thailand is cheap compared to the West.

 Labor is the major part of sword-making.
 Although the